huggingface/hub-docs/docs/hub/datasets-spark.md

 storage_options = {"token": "hf_xxx"}
 ```

+For more details about authentication, check out [this guide](https://huggingface.co/docs/huggingface_hub/quick-start#authentication).

 ## Read

 PySpark doesn't have an official support for Hugging Face paths, so we provide a helper function to read datasets in a distributed manner.

-For example you can read Parquet files from Hugging Face in an optimized way using PyArrow using this `read_parquet` helper function:
+For example you can read Parquet files from Hugging Face in an optimized way using PyArrow by defining this `read_parquet` helper function:

 ```python
 from functools import partial